do-it-ecm/promo-2024-2025/Gonin-Emma/mon/temps-3.1/index.md

 _____**For your TFM, you wanted to fine-tune a model, do you have an example of bias and tendencies in the data that could have affected the results ?**

 Yes, a lot.
-First of all, all the patients were from the same hospital.
+First of all, all the patients were **from the same hospital**.
 All the images came from the same machine while images from different machines could have had slightly different qualities...
-It would have make the AI potentially worst with inputs from other hospital.
+It would have make the AI potentially **worst** with inputs from other hospital.
 The contrast and other things used to emphasize the borders of the organ could be different and affect the results of the AI reasoning.

 We had 300 medical images but only 100 of them were segmented.
-I realized when I analysed them that the ones that were segmented were the ones that were easier to segment.
-The human segmentators chose the easiest ones, that's logical but the AI is going to be worst for the images with more difficulty to segment, for example low contrasted images.
+I realized when I analysed them that the ones that were segmented were the ones that were **easier** to segment.
+The human segmentators chose the easiest ones, that's logical but the AI is going to be worst for the images with more difficulty to segment, for example **low contrasted images**.
 The clinician can put contrast to detect in a more easy way the organ but if the image was acquired without contrast, the AI isn't used to detect the organ without color or contrast so the results would be bad.

-I have to say that we shouldn't confound biais and intented fine-tuning.
+I have to say that we shouldn't confound **biais** and **intented fine-tuning**.
 We can fine-tune a model with data of people from a similar demographics for specific reasons but you tend to aim for generalization.

 _____**Thank you so much for your time !**